 Dog parents: wet the coat with warm water (never use hot water) and rub the sponge on the coat. leather and massage the dog for 2 minutes to allow essential oil do its wonders.
 Rinse well and repeat if needed.
 Made in the U.K.

 Soap-infused dog wash sponge featuring jojoba and essential oil of fennel: 35 CHF

-Prices are according to size and time needed for your dog's groom.
+Prices are according to size, coat type and time needed for your dog's groom.

 The mentioned breeds are examples only.